CodeYourFuture/curriculum/content/js2/blocks/no-params/index.md

 ### Checking objects

 We saw earlier that objects, like arrays, are reference types.
 That means that comparing two objects with `===` will only evalute to `true` if they are references to the same objects in memory.
-Two objects which happen to have the same properties, but are not in the same memory, will compare `false` using `===`.
+Two objects which happen to have the same properties, but are not in the same location in memory, will compare `false` using `===`.

 In our test, `parseQueryString` returns a reference to an empty object.
 So `currentOutput` is assigned this reference.
 But `targetOutput` is assigned a reference to a **different object**.